This post contains affiliate links.

 It is necessary because of its gel component.

 If you know that experience, then imagine having to dry shellac polish without the light?
-You will be spending hours blowing on your nails, only to have them semi-dry.
+You will spend hours blowing on your nails, only to have them semi-dry.

 The result?
 A runny, smudgy mess of a nail polish experience.